juliarenner/Gulf-MHW-BottomOxygen/README.md

    ```
 2. Download the required data files:
 - Sea Surface Temperature (OISSTv2.1): https://www.ncei.noaa.gov/products/optimum-interpolation-sst
-   - Save as OISSTv2p1_Gulf.nc to your script directory
+   - Save as OISSTv2p1_Gulf.nc to your script directory.
 - Bottom Oxygen Data (WOA23): https://www.ncei.noaa.gov/access/world-ocean-atlas-2023/
-   - Save as 1_woa23_all_o00_01.nc to your script directory
+   - Save as 1_woa23_all_o00_01.nc to your script directory.
 3. Install the MATLAB m_mhw toolbox (for marine heatwave detection):
 - Download from GitHub: https://github.com/ZijieZhaoMMHW/m_mhw1.0
-- Save to your script directory
+- Save to your script directory.
-4. In MATLAB, open the `detect.m` file inside the mhw_mhw1.0 folder download, and within the `if` loop from lines 145-156, wrap each instance of `ahead_date` in `round()` to fix data compatibility
+4. In MATLAB, open the `detect.m` file inside the mhw_mhw1.0 folder download, and within the `if` loop from lines 145-156, wrap each instance of `ahead_date` in `round()` to fix data compatibility.
 4. Navigate to the `script/` directory.
 5. Open `MHW_BottomOxygen_Analysis.m` and run the script to reproduce the analysis and generate plots.